-Now that you know how to use workflows, take a look at the Getting Started and Examples built into Alfred, you'll also find numerous wonderful workflows created by fellow Alfred users.
+Now that you know how to use workflows and have had a look at the Getting Started and Examples built into Alfred, you'll also find numerous wonderful workflows created by fellow Alfred users.

 We've highlighted a few of our favourite workflows, and you'll find hundreds more in the following locations:

 - On the Alfred blog

 - On Packal, a fantastic site for workflows and themed created by Alfred fan and friend Shawn Rice

 If you don't find what you're looking for, it's worth taking a look on Google as many users choose to host workflows on their own websites.

 Creating Your Own Workflows

 In Alfred's Workflows preferences, you'll see a [+] button at the bottom of the left sidebar.
 This is your starting point when creating a new workflow.

-The fully functional Examples show you how different types of workflows work, from simple ones like "Should I watch this movie?" to advanced script-based workflows like the Amazon and Google Suggest which present you with in-line results.
+The fully functional Examples show you how different types of workflows work, from simple ones like "Should I watch this movie?" to advanced list-based or script-based workflows like the Amazon and Google Suggest which present you with in-line results.

 The Templates provide you with a starting point on the workflow canvas.
 Templates pre-populate your workflow canvas, so that you can just fill in the gaps.